google-research/google-research/STraTA/README.md

 | eval_16.csv | 16 | 87.50
 | eval_256.csv | 256 | **92.97**
 | eval.csv | 1304 | 92.15

+## FAQ
+### What should I do if I do not have enough computational resources to run `T5` to produce synthetic data?
+In this case, you could fine-tune a model on an intermediate task (e.g., `MNLI` or a closely related task to your task) before using it for self-training on your task.
+In our experiments, self-training on top of `BERT` fine-tuned on `MNLI` performs competitively with `STraTA` in many cases.

 ## How to cite
 If you extend or use this work, please cite the [paper](https://arxiv.org/abs/2109.06270) where it was introduced: